dflex-js/dflex/packages/draggable/readme.md

 ## Documentation

-Visit DFlex site for more <https://jalal246.github.io/dflex/> and to see live examples with full code.
+Visit DFlex site for more <https://jalal246.github.io/dflex/> and to see live examples with the full code.

 ## Installation